Chairunnisa-Y/money-olg-model/README.md

 ## Project Status

-This repository is a work in progress.
-Additional notes, figures, and presentation materials will be added gradually.
+This repository is a final report that just submitted after a faculty grading.

 ## Disclaimer